NaN-tic/trytond-account_invoice_total/doc/index.rst

 Account Invoice Total Module
 ############################

-The account invoice total module add totals in invoice tree view.
+The account invoice total module add totals in invoice list view and in payable/receivable move lines of parties.

-Warning: Select rows are same currency.
+Warning: The sum only has sense if all selected rows have the same currency.